-We now introduce the solutions concepts we will use in the sequel.
-They are extensions of the notion of correlated equilibrium.
-All notions are equivalent to correlated equilibrium when restricted to complete information games.
-They differ in the way correlation and/or communication between the players is allowed to depend on their information.
-The three first notions are described through a mediator and the fourth one is a Bayesian model.
-The equivalence between all approaches is proved for complete information games in Aumann (1987).
+In this section we discuss various solution concepts that allow for a certain amount of communication between the players before or after obtaining signals.
+All extend the notion of correlated equilibrium and are equivalent to it when the game is with complete information.
+They differ in the extend to which correlation and/or communication depends on the signals.
+The three first notions are defined by means of a mediator, while the fourth is based on an epistemic model.
+The equivalence between all approaches is proved for games with complete information in Aumann (1987).

 In the description of the solution concepts we follow Forges (1993).
 The reader is referred to her paper for formal definitions and the relation between the various concepts.
-For each of these concepts we will prove analogous result to Theorem 3.5.
+For each of these concepts we prove an analogous result to Theorem 3.5.

-4.1 Solution concepts that require a mediator
+4.1.
+Solution concepts that require a mediator